-Application of the block-diagonalization procedure based on the NCRSPT to the Hamiltonian matrix of a system A-(X)n-B yields an eigenvalue- independent eigenblock corresponding to the subset of orbitals of terminal groups.
-For the case of two orbitals $\varphi_a$ and $\varphi_b$ representing these groups, a single off-diagonal element of this block describes the effective interaction energy ( $\mathcal{E}{ab}$ ) between fragments A and B. As with the quasi-one-dimensional chains (Subsect.3.1), the energy $\mathcal{E}{ab}$ was shown to consist of the direct (through-space) interaction of orbitals $\varphi_a$ and $\varphi_b$ and of various types of their indirect (bridge-assisted) interactions, as well as of mixed increments.
+Application of the block-diagonalization procedure based on NCRSPT to the Hamiltonian matrix of a system A- $(X)n$ -B yields an eigenvalue-independent eigenblock corresponding to the subset of orbitals of terminal groups.
+For the case of two orbitals φ_a and φ_b representing these groups, a single off-diagonal element of this block describes the effective interaction energy (\mathcal{E}{ab}) between fragments A and B. As with the quasi-one-dimensional chains (Section 3.1), the energy \mathcal{E}{ab} was shown to consist of the direct (throughspace) interaction of orbitals φ_a and φ_b and of various types of their indirect (bridge-assisted) interactions, as well as of mixed increments.
 On the whole, the effective interaction energy has been expressed in terms of sums of increments corresponding to various pathways through the bridge from one terminal group to another.
-As opposed to similar expressions based on partitioning technique [33-36], the formulae of Ref.[32] contain the difference $E{(0)a} - E{(0)b}$ between oneelectron energies of orbitals $\varphi_a$ and $\varphi_b$ explicitly.
-A more detailed comparison of these expressions may be found in Ref.[32].
+As opposed to similar expressions based on partitioning technique [33-36], the formulae of [32] contain the difference $E{(0)a} - E{(0)b}$ between one-electron energies of orbitals φ_a and φ_b explicitly.
+A more detailed comparison of these expressions may be found in [32].

-The above-mentioned explicit dependence of $\mathcal{E}{ab}$ upon the difference $E{(0)a} - E{(0)b}$ allowed us to study the case of dissimilar functional groups A and B in a detail.
-Given that the latter are joined with a sufficiently long tightly-bound bridge(s), application of the NCRSPT yields a generalization to the case of dissimilar groups A and B of the well-known McConnell formula [46] for the bridge-assisted interaction energy.
-An analogous extension of the scope of validity of the so-called parity rule [43-45,47] also has been achieved (the rule consists in opposite signs of $\mathcal{E}{ab}$ for even and odd numbers of mediating orbitals).
+The above-mentioned explicit dependence of \mathcal{E}{ab} upon the difference $E{(0)a} - E{(0)b}$ allowed us to study the case of dissimilar functional groups A and B in detail.
+Given that the latter are joined with a sufficiently long tightly-bound bridge(s), application of NCRSPT yields a generalization to the case of dissimilar groups A and B of the well-known McConnell formula [46] for the bridge-assisted interaction energy.
+An analogous extension of the scope of validity of the so-called parity rule [43-45, 47] has also been achieved (the rule consists in opposite signs of \mathcal{E}{ab} for even and odd numbers of mediating orbitals).